From Logs to Project-Ready Lumber

 We carefully place 1-inch square spacers, known as "stickers," between layers of lumber to enhance circulation.
 You can choose to use your own stickers, or we can cut and place them for you for an additional fee.

-We do NOT provide shipping services for any timbers or lumber.
 At Custom Sawmilling, we prioritize flexibility and customer satisfaction.

 To ensure the best results and an efficient sawmill experience, we highly recommend preparing your logs in advance by following these key steps: